NiCarlino/smaR/README.md

     * Formatted with variables as columns and samples as rows.
     * Possible metadata include disease, country, gender or age.

+See an example of a an abundance table in input (https://github.com/NiCarlino/smaR/blob/main/inst/extdata/ex_abundancetable.tsv) and a metadata_table (https://github.com/NiCarlino/smaR/blob/main/inst/extdata/ex_metadata.tsv).

 ### Output files ###

 smaR generates two types of output files: data tables and visualizations.
-In the repository 'inst/outdata'is reported the output generated with the tutorial from 'vignettes'.
+In the repository ['inst/outdata'(https://github.com/NiCarlino/smaR/tree/main/inst/outdata)] is reported the output generated with the tutorial from 'vignettes'.

 1. Data output files
     * ``alpha_diversity_matrix.csv``: values of alpha diversity calculated by ``calculate_alpha_diversity()``, table with one row per each sample, one column for each metric